abumusasakib/VisionXAI/README.md

 ## Notes

 - **Local Execution**: The API is designed for local use, and the IP address shown in the console is dynamic.
-Make sure to update the IP address in the mobile app whenever the Flask server is restarted.
+Make sure to update the IP address in the mobile app whenever the API server is restarted.
 - **Model Weights**: Ensure the correct model weights are placed in the `ImgCap` package as they are crucial for generating accurate captions.
 - **Explainable AI**: The xAI features (using Grad-CAM or LIME) allow users to understand why specific parts of the image were selected for captioning.